Scholarships and bursaries

 How to apply for the Greenwich Hospital Bursary

-From September 2020, new and continuing students on eligible nursing and allied health professional courses can get an NHS bursary of up to £8,000 a year.
+From September 2020, new and continuing students on eligible nursing and allied health professional courses can get access funding from the extended NHS Learning Support Fund.

-You can get this bursary if you're ordinarily resident in England and are studying an eligible course in England.
+You can get this bursary if you're eligible for funding from SFE, SFNI, SFW or SAAS and are studying an eligible course in England.

 Eligible courses at the University of Portsmouth include: